-Do note, that complying with the 6 Star Standard is a requirement for new homes and building projects that require a building permit.
-We highly recommended that you consult your builder who ought to be aware to and have a copy of the code.
+Do note, that complying with the Six-Star Standard is a requirement for new homes and building projects that require a building permit.
+We highly recommended that you consult your builder who ought to be aware of and have a copy of the code.

 Safety Requirements for Rainwater Tanks

 While capturing rainwater from your roof is a great way to supply water for a range of purposes including washing clothes, flushing toilets and watering your garden, it is important that you take proper safety precautions especially if you intend to drink your rainwater.